It’s a go!

 Abigail Thomas and Bar Scott

-Abigail’s class is intended for women writers with workshop or publishing experience.
-Bar’s will focus on less-experienced writers, or writers who have not yet shared their writing in either print or workshop settings.
+Abigail’s class is intended for writers with workshop or publishing experience.
+Bar’s will focus writers who are new to workshops, or, for writers who want to go from writing for themselves to writing for others.

 - Four-day intensive writing workshops